-This is a rom-com/inside look into the fast-paced, stressful world of news reporters and producers.
+This is a twist on the rom-com/inside look into the fast-paced, stressful world of news reporters and producers.
 It’s smart, funny, and sensitive- a must-see!
 Jane (Holly Hunter) is an energetic and passionate news producer based in DC.
 Her boss, the news director, sees Jane as a rising star.
 She is best friends w/ her co-worker, Aaron (Albert Brooks), a man she respects and admires for his talent and integrity.
 Even though he’s a great writer/ field reporter, Aaron is underappreciated by the higher-ups at the network.
 He masks his disappointment with humor.

 At a conference, Jane meets Tom (William Hurt), a handsome anchorman who fears not living up to his position.
 Tom used to report on sports, but was promoted to anchor before he was ready.
 Tom looks to Jane for guidance, and she’s attracted to him.
 However, they have VERY different views about how to report a story!